lvlivingston/bamabargainbarn/readme.md

 ---
 ### **Tech Stack**
-It will be a responsive eCommerce web application hosted on Heroku utilizing Django with Python, React, PostgreSQL, HTML, CSS, and the payments API from Stripe
+It will be a responsive eCommerce web application hosted on Heroku utilizing Django with Python, React, PostgreSQL, HTML, CSS, and the payments API from Stripe.

 ###### **API Details**
 The application utilizes the third-party API from [Stripe](https://stripe.com/docs) (which allows free test development).

 [ADD MORE DESCRIPTION HERE ONCE GETTING SETUP]

 ![ADD API Details]('change to relational link"./public/images/pitch/apiDetails.png"')